 Growing up in the Anglo Caribbean (the old term is British West Indies,) I was mostly exposed to Kaiso ( Calypso ) and later reggae.
-Kaiso gave way to Calypso, which, due to American musical influences, became SoCa (Soul Calypso).
+Kaiso gave way to Calypso, which, due to regional musical influences, became soca (Soul Calypso).

 I remember that my uncles listened to a lot of American Country Music by Johnny Cash and Hank Williams Junior but also quite a lot of Elvis Presley.
 I can’t explain why my uncles liked that music, but I developed an appreciation for it.

 My father preferred popular American musicians such as Andy Williams and Nat King Cole.
 Still, as I grew older and my dad became an audiophile, he switched to Pink Floyd, Chuck Mangione, and Gato Barbieri.
 My musical tastes changed along with him.

 In high school, I discovered my musical tastes.
 I liked Bob Marley, David Bowie and The Police, the Beatles, Peter Gabriel and Devo and Flock of Seagulls, Duran Duran, Tears for Fears, and Prince and Michael Jackson and yeah, my musical taste was all over the map.
 Consistently inconsistent.
 But in the 1980s, I mostly listened to European alternative music.

 First, it was records spun on my father’s audio equipment.
 He was a serious audiophile.
 Linn Sondek turntable and pickup, Bose 501 Series 3 and Quad ESL 63 hooked up to NAD preamps and Marantz amplifiers.
 Our living room was a listening room.
 I learned the difference between high bias metal cassette tapes and standard cassette tapes.
 I learned how to set the equaliser for each type of music listening experience.